wp-plugins/quiz-master-next/readme.txt

 * Added results page

 == Upgrade Notice ==

+= 0.5.1 =
+Upgrade to fix some minor bug fixes.

+= 0.5 =
+Upgrade to enjoy several new features including surveys!

+= 0.4 =
+Upgrade to enjoy being able to require contact information.

 = 0.3 =
 Upgrade to enjoy the new Not Graded scoring system and some error fixes!